 If we talk about the design of 18-400mm VC, this lens is reasonably long.
 But it turns out the perfect match when attached with bodies of APS-C SLR.
 When not extended, it only measures 4.9 by 3.1 inches.
 On extension, it measures up to 9 inches while it’s set on a 400mm position.

-It is designed with lock switch as well as the other two ways of control- AF/MF and VC On/Off.
-Manual operation is a little tricky and effort requiring in it, so this lens is not recommended for manual lovers.
+It is designed with a lock switch and the other two ways of control- AF/MF and VC On/Off.
+Manual operation is a little tricky and effort to require, so this lens is not recommended for manual lovers.
 There is another drawback in design that it doesn’t have any feature of dust protection.

 Results of Tamron 18-400mm VC HLD varies at different focal lengths.
 At 18mm f/3.5, the lens delivers intense sharpness from edge to edge.
 Stopping down to f/5.6, there’s a modest resolution bump.
 The lens provides excellent results at f/8 and f/11.

 Telephoto focal lengths magnify camera shake resulting in blur images or poor quality results.
 This problem is minimized in this lens by VC technology.
-Tamron’s VC (Vibration Compensation) technology stabilizes the image in the viewfinder, so you can take sharp and solid telephoto shots.
+Tamron’s VC (Vibration Compensation) technology stabilizes the image in the viewfinder so that you can take sharp and solid telephoto shots.

 VC is great for reducing camera shake in images.
 This is also very helpful for framing subjects while taking photos.